stevenrakhmanchik/System-Level-Programming-Chinese-Checkers/README.md

 This starts netcat in a client mode and connects to TCP/IP provided with port 5555

-# We didnt get to implement this but this is how we were going to
+<b>We didnt get to implement this but this is how we were going to</b>

 </br></br>
 <p align="center">Proposal</p>